isabella232/object-batcher-js/README.md

 const objectBatcher = new ObjectBatcher(callback_fn, {
   batchSize,
-  batchTimeout
+  batchTimeout,
+  [prefetchCount]
 });
 ```

-The callback function will be called after the batchTimeout expires or the pushed items count reaches the set batchSize.
+The callback function will be called after the `batchTimeout` expires or the pushed items count reaches the set `batchSize` or the overall pushed items count reaches the given `prefecthCount`.

 ## Pushing an item into the object batcher